|Frequently Asked Questions About Property Taxes|

 Answer: All counties are governed by the laws of the State of Washington.
 The law does not allow extensions due to hardship or any other extenuating circumstance.

-We can only accept payments as stated in the law.
-They must include interest and penalty that is due.
+For current year property taxes we must receive the full amount that is due.
+Late payments must include interest and penalty that is due.
 Payments not for the amount due will be returned.
-Half payments are valid for only the current year amount until 10/30.
-Prior year delinquent taxes and current year real property taxes paid after 10/30 must pay the entire year's balance.
+Half payments are valid for only the current year amount until October 30th.
+Current year real property taxes paid after October 30th must pay the entire year's balance.

 Answer: First locate your property on the Property Search page then look for a link called "Installments Payable/Paid For Tax Year(Enter 4-digit Year, then Click-Here)" down the left side of the page.
 Enter the tax year you want information for and click on the link.

 Answer: You may not have updated your mailing address with us, or the statement may have been lost in the mail.
 We mail a tax statement to individuals who have said they are directly paying their taxes.
 We send a summary postcard if you have arranged for your mortgage company to pay your taxes for you.
 We also send the summary postcard if you have signed up for our automatic withdrawal plan (ACH).
 Both of these notices go out in February based on addresses we have as of December 31st.

 It is your responsibility to pay taxes even if the tax notice does not reach you.
 Please call us for a duplicate statement or check the balance due using our online search.
 It is a good idea to verify online we have the correct mailing address.